 Money can be important, careers can be important…. but we should pause…. and spend time with our loved ones and also people who energise us and make us feel alive.

 Take it one day at a time

-How can we be more mindful and how to reduce stress through such practices?
+How can we be more mindful and learn the best ways of managing stress through such practices?

 - Walk in nature as often as possible and embrace the trees, the leaves, the sky and simply watch nature with awe.

 - Divide your day into mini chapters and practice full focus on 30 minute tasks.
 If you are going to talk to someone, then focus fully on that persons tonality and words without scrolling on your phone.
 If you are going to read, then read for 30 minutes in a quite place with no distracting technology present.

 - Have a phone basket in your home and put all family phones in this basket so that you can focus on one another during dinner.